Patrick Ball (actor)

-Patrick Marron Ball is an American actor.
-He is best known for his role as Dr. Frank Langdon on the HBO Max medical drama television series The Pitt (2025–present).
+Patrick Marron Ball (born November 10, 1989) is an American actor.
+He is best known for his role as Dr. Frank Langdon on the HBO Max medical drama television series The Pitt (2025–present), for which he has received critical acclaim and nominations for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series and the Critics' Choice Television Award for Best Supporting Actor in a Drama Series.